josephwright/josephwright.github.io/_posts/2009-10-11-working-with-dtx-files.md

 # Releasing stuff to CTAN

 In my next post, I'm hoping to talk about automating the process of getting stuff ready for [CTAN](https://www.ctan.org).
 So here I'll just mention a few general ideas.
 One is that users shouldn't need to read the code to use a LaTeX package (unless of course you are aiming at supporting other package authors).
 So I tend to typeset only the user part of the documentation.
-Normally, it's a good idea to also include an index and list of changes in the pdf documentation, so a typical ‘recipe’ would be
+Normally, it's a good idea to also include an index and list of changes in the pdf documentation, so a typical 'recipe' would be

 ```bash
 pdflatex -draftmode "\AtBeginDocument{\OnlyDescription} \input demopkg.dtx"